Dr Lucy Turner

 Lecturer in Marine Biology

-I am a Lecturer in Marine Biology here at Plymouth University and divide my time between teaching and research.
+I am a Lecturer in Marine Biology here at the University of Plymouth and divide my time between teaching and research.

 In my research I specialise in using comparative ecophysiological and biochemical approaches within interdisciplinary (natural-social science) frameworks to understand the impact of ongoing global change on the marine environment, and to contribute towards sustainable solutions for this.
 I work across trophic levels and taxonomic groupings and I often use large-scale integrative approaches to my thinking and research.
 I integrate biochemistry with molecular biology, whole organism physiology and also more recently with cutting edge ‘omics’ techniques to understand how organisms respond to environmental change, and how this may ultimately influence the functionality of the ecosystem.
 When these types of data are combined with social science approaches this gives us a very powerful toolkit to respond to the wider effects of climate change on real life scenarios.